Crowded housing and essential jobs: Why so many Latinos are getting coronavirus

 While he waited to be seen by a doctor, he decided to try out the District’s Spanish-language coronavirus hotline.
 He was transferred three times, he said, and given a new number to call.
 He never found the food-delivery service he was seeking.

-“What if I was only a Spanish speaker and they’re giving me this go-around?” he said.
+“What if I was only a Spanish speaker and they’re giving me this go-round?” he said.
 “That can make the difference between someone getting help and people suffering.”

 D.C. officials said they consulted with a wide range of organizations that work in the Latino community before launching robocalls in Spanish and attempting to streamline the District’s complex web of bureaucracy for non-English speakers.